High Bounce Rate : 10 Reasons Why Your Website Is Bouncing

 The general idea, though, is that if someone visits and leaves, you should try harder to make them stay.

-What is a high bounce rate?
+What is a High Bounce Rate?

 According to this article on Rocket Fuel, a high bounce rate is anywhere between 26 – 70%.
 That’s pretty broad, isn’t it?
 The report does kindly break it down a bit more by telling us:

-As a rule of thumb, a bounce rate in the range of 26 to 40 percent is excellent.
+As a rule of thumb, a bounce rate in the range of 26 to 40 per cent is excellent.
 41 to 55 percent is roughly average.
 56 to 70 per cent is higher than average but may not be cause for alarm depending on the website.
 Anything over 70 percent is disappointing for everything outside of blogs, news, events, etc.

 If it’s below 25% it’s probably broken, or you don’t have analytics installed correctly.